ModelW/preset-django/doc/source/storage.md

 -   `s3` &mdash; Is the real one.
 It has endless options and endless ways to get lost.

-The mode is set by the `STORAGE_MODE` environment variable.
+The mode is set by the `STORAGES_MODE` environment variable.
 If it's not set, then we default to `s3`.

 ### Common settings